manish-182/DataCamp-Project-Analyzing-Video-Games-Sales/README.md

 ```
 ----------------------
 #### 7. Years that both players and critics loved
-We've got a list of the top ten years according to both critic reviews and user reviews.
+We've got a list of the top ten years according to both `critic reviews` and `user reviews`.

 Are there any years that showed up on both tables?
 If so, those years would certainly be excellent ones!

-Let's see which years fits in the category of golden years of video games as per both critics and users.
+Let's see which years fits in the category of golden years of video games as per both `critics` and `users`.

 ```sql
 WITH top_critic_years_more_than_four_games AS --Created first CTE for critic scores